NixSey/stripe-checker/README.md

 - the separator: "|" can be modified, but you will have to pass the value of the separator to the tool using: `--separator` or `-s`

 ## usage / build
-- usage: `$ ./stripe-checker cards.txt -cfg config.cfg`
+- usage: `$ ./stripe-checker -cfg config.cfg cards.txt `
 - build: `go get . && go build .`

 ## responsibility and terms